GKcodebase/Genai-bootcamp-2025/01MalayalamLearningApp/ar-language-app/README.md

   - Audio pronunciations for each alphabet
   - AI-generated example words for practice
   - Dynamic word generation for expanded vocabulary
+- **NEW: Movie Plot Learning**
+  - Search for any movie to get its plot in Malayalam
+  - Listen to plot narration in Malayalam
+  - Interactive bilingual chat about the movie
+  - Real-time English-Malayalam translations
+  - AI-powered movie context-aware responses

 ## Screenshots